mluckcuck/mluckcuck.github.io/_drafts/modelChecking.md

 * Property Language: Java
     - Set of defaults: deadlocks and unhandled exceptions
     - Allows writing "little plugins" as Java listeners to monitor JPF execution
-* Not lightweight becasue it runs on the program
+* Not lightweight because it runs on the program